Search

 Lastly, we have a specific shin muscle that doesn’t exactly belong to the shin only.
 The FHL is located on the fibular side of the leg.
 It reaches from the fibula to the big toe, which gives it important functions, like balance and arch support.

-FHL functions
+FHL FUNCTIONS

 The FHL, though smaller than the rest of the calf muscles we mentioned, is in charge of the finer movement of the foot.
 Its main functions are: